Powering On-Road Safety Solutions

 What is the Chain of Responsibility (or CoR)?

 It is a phrase used in the Australian supply chain, used when referring to trucking safety.
 Chain of Responsibility is also known as CoR and was brought about with the commencement of the Heavy Vehicle National Law, also known as the HVNL.
+A more in-depth explanation of CoR can be found HERE.

 At what point does the Heavy Vehicle National Law (or HVNL) impact my business?

-If you have a truck working within your business, whether you own it or not, or the driver works for you or not and that vehicle can at anytime weigh over 4.5 tonne, even if it never has or will exceed 4.5 tonne, then the Heavy Vehicle National Law (or HVNL) applies to you.
+If you have a truck working within your business, whether you own it or not, or the driver works for you or not and that vehicle can at anytime weigh over 4.5 tonnes, even if it never has or will exceed 4.5 tonnes, then the Heavy Vehicle National Law (or HVNL) applies to you.
 The only exception is fatigue related legislation within the Heavy Vehicle National Law (or HVNL), where the truck must be capable of carrying 12 tonnes or more at any time.

 What changes are being made regarding the Heavy Vehicle National Law (or HVNL)?